saArbabi/look-like-a-star/README.md

 This repository implements a Flask app for a [Denoising Diffusion Probabilistic Model (DDPM)](https://arxiv.org/pdf/2006.11239).
 Given a user-uploaded selfie, the model generates celebrity faces that resemble the input image.
 The model is served through a backend and can be accessed from a web frontend hosted on GCP Cloud Run.
-The model comes from Hugging Face's [`diffusers`](https://github.com/huggingface/diffusers) library and is pre-trained on 30,000 high-quality celebrity faces, resized to 256×256 pixels.
+The model comes from Hugging Face's [`diffusers`](https://github.com/huggingface/diffusers) library and is pre-trained on 30,000 celebrity faces, resized to 256×256 pixels.

 ## Background on DDPM with Guidance